Selina Witschonke: Career

 To begin the 2023–24 season, Team Tirinzoni won 14 straight games in their first two events to claim the 2023 Women's Masters Basel and the 2023 AMJ Campbell Shorty Jenkins Classic, going an undefeated 7–0 at both.
 They then reached the quarterfinals of the 2023 Players Open where they lost to Kim Eun-jung.
 At the first Slam of the season, the 2023 Tour Challenge, the team had an undefeated record through the round robin before losing 7–4 in the quarterfinals to Jennifer Jones.
 They bounced back immediately with another undefeated run to win the Stu Sells 1824 Halifax Classic, their third title of the season.
 At the 2023 National, the team had another playoff appearance but lost in the semifinals to Korea's Gim Eun-ji.
 In November 2023, Team Tirinzoni won the gold medal at the 2023 European Curling Championships, finishing a perfect 11–0 through the event.
 In the final, they defeated Italy's Stefania Constantini 6–5 after a perfect hit-and-roll to the button on Pätz' final shot.
 They then lost in the quarterfinals of the 2023 Western Showdown to Isabella Wranå.
 At the next two Slams, the 2023 Masters and the 2024 Canadian Open, the team made two straight finals where they lost to Rachel Homan on both occasions.
 In the latter, they lost on an extra end steal after Pätz' draw went too far.
 They followed this with a quarterfinal finish at the 2024 International Bernese Ladies Cup, dropping a 4–3 decision to the Xenia Schwaller junior rink.
 Despite already being selected for the 2024 World Women's Curling Championship, Team Tirinzoni won the Swiss Women's Championship in February by defeating Team Schwaller in the final.
 At the World Championship, the team finished the round robin in second place overall with a 10–2 record after losses to Canada's Homan and Scotland's Rebecca Morrison.
 After beating Italy's Constantini in the semifinal, they faced off against Team Homan again in the final.
 After controlling most of the first half of the game, the Swiss rink led 5–4 in the ninth end.
 On her last rock, Homan made a split of a rock in the 12-foot to score three, giving the Canadians a 7–5 lead.
 Team Tirinzoni then conceded the game in the tenth after deciding they didn't have a shot to tie the game.
 They ended the season on a positive note, however, as at the 2024 Players' Championship they beat the Homan rink in the semifinals before defeating Team Wranå 6–5 in the final with Witschonke claiming her first career Slam title.

+Witschonke sweeps a rock at the 2026 Players' Championship.